Darlenne-M/su25-Group5/README.md

 ## App Functions
 1. Customer (the user with the customer role):
-    1. Create/modify customer profile - Register as a customer
+    1. Create/modify customer profile - .
-    2. View available services - Browse service options
+    2. View available services - .
-    3. Subscribe to available services - Sign up for services
+    3. Subscribe to available services - .
-    4. Write reviews for subscribed services - Evaluate services
+    4. Write reviews for subscribed services - .

 2. Provider (the user with the provider role):
     1. Create/modify/remove provider profile - register as service provider with business details, photos, service offerings, and pricing.